Distilled Siamese Networks for Visual Tracking: Distilled Siamese Tracker

+{ We take two students as an example and denote them as a ``dim'' student $\text{s1}$ and an ``intelligent'' student $\text{s2}$.
+For a true distribution $p(x)$ and the predicted distribution $q(x)$, the KL divergence on $N$ samples is defined as:

+where $H$ is the entropy and $L_{CE}$ is the cross-entropy.
+We can see that, unlike the traditional cross-entropy loss, the KL divergence loss contains an entropy item of the label (true distribution).
+The tracking classification output can be regarded as a probability distribution function (PDF).
+If $p(x)$ is a hard label and thus a fixed constant, the KL divergence and cross-entropy loss are equal during training.
+However for the knowledge sharing, $p(x)$ is a differentiable output of the other student.
+Compared to the cross-entropy loss, the KL divergence (also known as relative entropy) offers a more accurate supervision signal for the training and can better measure the similarity of two PDFs.
+Therefore, we use KL divergence loss as the classification loss for knowledge sharing. }

-We take two students as an example and denote them as a ``dull'' student $\text{s1}$ and an ``intelligent'' student $\text{s2}$.
-For a proposal $d_i$ in Siamese trackers, assume that the predicted probabilities of being target by $\text{s1}$ and $\text{s2}$ are $p_1(d_i)$ and $p_2(d_i)$, respectively.
+For a proposal $d_i$ in a Siamese tracker, assume that the predicted probabilities of being target by $\text{s1}$ and $\text{s2}$ are $p_1(d_i)$ and $p_2(d_i)$, respectively.
 The predicted bounding-box regression values are $r_1(d_i)$ and $r_2(d_i)$.
-To improve the learning effect of $\text{s1}$, we obtain the knowledge shared from $\text{s2}$ by using the its prediction as prior knowledge.
-The KL Divergence is used to quantify the consistency of $N$ proposals' classification probabilities:
+To improve the learning effect of $\text{s1}$, we obtain the knowledge shared from $\text{s2}$ by using its prediction as prior knowledge.
+The KL divergence is defined as:

-where $q_1(d_i)$ and $q_2(d_i)$ are probabilities of background.
-For regression, we use smooth $L_1$ loss: The knowledge sharing loss for $s1$ can be defined as: Combined with the knowledge transfer loss, our final objective functions for $\text{s1}$ and $\text{s2}$ are as follows: where $\beta$ is a discount factor on account of the two students' different reliability, and $\sigma$ denotes the weight of knowledge sharing.
-Considering the ``dull'' student's worse performance, we set $\beta \in (0, 1)$.
-To filter the reliable knowledge for sharing, for $L^{\text{KD}}_{\text{s1}}$, we set a condition on $\sigma$: Here, $L^{\text{GT}}(\text{s1})$, $L^{\text{GT}}(t)$ are the losses for s1 and teacher, with ground-truth. $h$ is their gap constraint. $f(e)$ is a function decreasing geometrically with current epoch $e$.
-For $L^{\text{KD}}_{\text{s2}}$, a similar condition exists.